Laravel-Backpack/docs/3.4/getting-started-basics.md

+# Basics

 ---
-title: "1.
-Basics [4 min]"
-excerpt: ""
----
-Hello newbie,

-Thanks for checking out Backpack for Laravel.
-In this series we’ll walk you through the basics of using Backpack.
-By the end you should be able to create your own admin panels using Backpack, from the simple to the most complex.
-It really doesn’t get much more difficult to understand than this simple series.
-[block:callout]
-{
-  "type": "warning",
+**Duration:** 4 minutes

-  "title": "Are you already comfortable with Laravel?", "body": "In order to understand this series, and make use of Backpack, you’ll need to have a decent understanding of the Laravel framework.
+> **Are you already comfortable with Laravel?** In order to understand this series and make use of Backpack, you’ll need to have a decent understanding of the Laravel framework.
 If you don’t, please go ahead and [watch this excellent intro series on Laracasts](https://laracasts.com/series/laravel-from-scratch-2017).
-We'll wait."
+We'll wait.

-}
-[/block]
-# What is Backpack?
+## What is Backpack?
 A software that helps Laravel professionals build administration panels - secure areas where administrators login and create, read, update and delete application information.
 It is *not* a CMS, it is more a framework that lets you *build your own* CMS.
 You can install it in your existing project or in a totally new project.

 It’s designed to be flexible enough to allow you to **build admin panels for everything from simple presentation websites to CRMs, ERPs, eCommerce, eLearning, etc**.
 We can vouch for that, because we have built all that complex stuff using Backpack already.

-# How to use?
+## How to use?
 Each Backpack package has its own specific purpose.
 But let’s start with the most important packages, the ones you’ll definitely be using in each of your projects:
 - **Backpack\Base** - provides the design of the admin area (based on [AdminLTE](https://adminlte.io/themes/AdminLTE/index2.html))
 - **Backpack\CRUD** - empowers you to create **CRUDs**, really fast